 - researchers making contributions to the EPSRC cross-ICT priorities of Safe and Secure ICT and Future Intelligent Technologies, through work on the security and reliability of devices and on technology to enable lower power consumption, faster communication and on-node processing

 - a community with stronger links to physical sciences research areas, to draw on advances there, and create the next generation of microelectronics devices

 - researchers continuing to integrate new functionality into electronic devices to further extend performance

 - researchers addressing the challenges of handling power efficiently

-- strong links between researchers in this area and the Compound Semiconductor Applications Catapult, and with EUROPRACTICE (integrated circuit design and manufacture support, funded by the European Union), to facilitate impact strategies, and to have considered other opportunities to improve co-ordination of usage of specialist facilities.
+- strong links between researchers in this area and the Compound Semiconductor Applications Catapult, and with EUROPRACTICE (integrated circuit design and manufacture support, funded by the EU), to facilitate impact strategies, and to have considered other opportunities to improve coordination of usage of specialist facilities.

 Fully addressing many of these challenges will require ambitious interdisciplinary proposals bringing together researchers from fields including materials, devices, photonics, healthcare, manufacturing and instrumentation (as described in our Cross-Disciplinarity and Co-Creation cross-ICT priority).

 We will continue to monitor research training provision, especially in power electronics, and the development of future leaders to ensure that these reflect academic and industrial needs.